michaudhugo/answerable-software/hexagonal-architecture/01-claim.md

 *Level 1.
 Five minutes.
 What this work asserts.*

 Hexagonal architecture is usually described as a pattern: a domain at the center, ports around it, adapters outside, dependencies pointing inward.
 Teams that adopt it often focus on respecting this visible form: correct directories, declared interfaces, isolated infrastructure, inward imports, and tests that run without databases or servers.
+Let's stop a moment.

-This work asserts that the form is not where the operation lies.
+The present work asserts that the form is not where the operation lies.
 The operation lies in what the boundary makes the application able to answer for.

 ## Answerability